sgoedecke/gatsby-blog/content/blog/staff-engineer-promotions/index.md

 - You need to have shipped projects that the company cares about - don't spend time on your pet projects instead!
 - Don't worry _too_ much about mentoring and leading, as long as you're leading projects successfully
 - You need a manager who's willing and able to do a bunch of work.
 Don't invest time in the promo packet until that's true

+[^1]: Every company does things differently.
+I'm speaking from my own experience - I'm sure other staff engineers have had different roads to promotion.
+But I'm willing to bet this rings true for most staff engineers and the managers who promote them.